witnesschain/server/README.md

 To test JUST the API (`test-mocha.js`), use `npm test`.

 Before you run tests, ensure the server is running!
+(Run the tests and the server in separate terminal tabs.)

 ## Ganache